-- 1. A pad, keygroup, audio track, program, or submix can send its audio to a return at a designated send level. - That audio is processed by the effects on the return.
-Each return can have up to four insert effects loaded and activated. - The processed audio is sent to a pair of master outputs (stereo) or a single master output (mono).
+- 1. A pad, keygroup, audio track, program, or submix can send its audio to a return at a designated send level. - 2.
+That audio is processed by the effects on the return.
+Each return can have up to four insert effects loaded and activated. - 3.
+The processed audio is sent to a pair of main outputs (stereo) or a single main output (mono).